-Purpose: The purpose of the study was to establish the effects of organization size on accounts receivables management in the hotel industry in Kenya
+Purpose: The purpose of the study was to establish the effects of marketing channels in accounts receivables management in the hotel industry in Kenya.

 Methodology: The target population of the study was 47 hotels and lodges in Kenya.
 A sample of 141 respondents was selected using stratified random sampling in each hotel and lodge to group respondents into three strata.
 The strata were that of top management, finance staff and credit control staff.
 This study used both primary and secondary data.
 Data collection methods used included: questionnaires and secondary data collection guide.
 Secondary data was collected for all variables for a period of three years (2007 to 2010).
-Data was analyzed quantitatively and presented descriptively and illustrated by use of tables and charts.
 Information was sorted, coded and input into the statistical package for social sciences (SPSS) for production of graphs, tables, descriptive statistics and inferential statistics.
 In particular, means, standard deviations, and frequencies.
 Inferential statistics such as factor analysis and odd ratio regression were also used.